GoodnessJames/simple_shell/README.md

 The shell's ENVIRONMENT accommodates VARIABLES that can be used in the script and also in the command line interface (variables like path, user settings and configuration data).

 It builds reuseable code.
 SHELL FUNCTIONS can accept arguments and return value.

+Custom Shell Description
+The custom shell we created allows command input, execution, and effective error management for invalid commands.
+The custom shell when invoked display a prompt ready to accept input from the user and after execution, the prompt is displayed again.
+The custom shell command interface supports error handling, built-in commands, logical operators, and variable replacement.